-Additional options can be activated, like Presence information from system integration (e.g. UC, Circuit, Skype or Microsoft Teams Node), HiMed, External Calendar Node (Professional only) and integration with an OSCC (Professional only).
+Additional options can be activated, like Presence information from system integration (e.g. UC, Circuit, Skype, Microsoft Teams or Unify Office Node), HiMed, External Calendar Node (Professional only) and integration with an OSCC (Professional only).

 For sending out reports via email, the E-Mail Settings for Reporting can be opened and configured by clicking the hyperlink.